Clastify logo

 Image

-At the start, the alpha particle has kinetic energy.
+At first, the alpha particle has kinetic energy.
 At the closest point, all of that kinetic energy has become electric potential energy:

 What the estimate means

-The value of r𝚌 gives an upper estimate of the nuclear radius or diameter scale; it is not a direct photograph of the nucleus.
-This simple calculation assumes the target nucleus does not recoil and that the particles interact only through electric repulsion.
-In this syllabus, the scattering energies are chosen so this electric-repulsion model is the only force you need to include.
+The value of rcr_c gives an upper estimate of the nuclear radius or diameter scale.
+It is not a direct photograph of the nucleus.
+The calculation assumes the target nucleus does not recoil and that the only interaction is electric repulsion.
+In this syllabus, scattering energies are chosen so that this electric-repulsion model is the only force you need to include.

 Why Bohr was needed

-Rutherford’s nuclear atom had a classical problem.
+Rutherford’s nuclear atom created a problem for classical physics.
 If an electron orbited a proton like a tiny planet, it would be accelerating, and an accelerating charge should radiate energy continuously.
 The electron would then spiral into the nucleus.
 Stable hydrogen atoms clearly don’t do that.

-Bohr kept Rutherford’s nucleus, but added a new idea: hydrogen atoms can exist only in certain stationary states, and radiation is emitted or absorbed only when the atom moves between these states.
+Bohr kept Rutherford’s nucleus, but added one new rule: hydrogen atoms can exist only in certain stationary states.
+Radiation is emitted or absorbed only when the atom moves between these states.

 Hydrogen energy levels